samcottle/freecodecamp/notes/backend.md

 # APIs and Microservices

-## Node Package Manager (NPM)

-Node.js uses a command line tool called NPM to manage packages.

 The quickest way to get started with a new Node project is by using the `npm init` command.
 This walks through the creation of the standard Node files, such as `package.json` and an entry point file (usually `index.js`).

 ## Standard files and folders

+In addition to your entry point file (typically `index.js`), a node project will have at least the following files and folders:

-- `package.json` file: When building a new project, NPM generates a `package.json` file.
-This lists all the dependencies for the project.
+- `package.json` file: When initializing a new project, NPM generates a `package.json` file.
+This is where you list all the dependencies for your project.

-- `node_modules` folder: Packages are saved in a folder called `node_modules`.
+- `node_modules` folder: This is where packages for your project are installed.
 This folder is either located in a root `node_modules` folder (if the modules are globally accessible), or a project's own `node_modules` folder (if accessible only to that project).

   Usually, packages are only made available on a per project basis.
 This creates separation between dependencies for different projects.

-- `.env` file: A hidden file (i.e. should *only* be accessible by you - so add it to your `.gitignore` file!), that is used to pass environment variables (API keys, your database URI, etc) to your application.
+- `.env` file: Used to pass environment variables (API keys, your database URI, etc) to your application.
 It can also be used to store configuration options, so you can change your application's behaviour without needing to rewrite a lot of code.

-  Environment variables are accessable from the app as `process.env.VAR_NAME`.

 ### package.json

-The `package.json` file is the center of any node.js project or NPM package.
+The `package.json` file is the center of any node.js project (or NPM package).
 It is analogous to the `<head>` of an HTML document (which describes the content of a webpage).

 It is a single JSON object, with key-value pairs.
 The only required fields are `"name"` and `"version"`, but including other information in here (such as additional information about your project, like a `description` or `keywords`) is standard practice.